oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     </copy>
     ```

-    and fix TF_VAR for next steps:
+    and fix TF_VAR for the next steps:

     ```bash
     <copy>